bioinfo-pf-curie/mpiSORT/README.md

 ### 21) Authors and contacts

-This program has been developed by<br />
+This program has been developed by

-Frederic Jarlier from Institut Curie and Nicolas Joly from Institut Pasteur<br />
+Frederic Jarlier from Institut Curie and Nicolas Joly from Institut Pasteur

-With the help of students from Paris Descartes University <br />
+With the help of students from Paris Descartes University

-and supervised by <br />
+and supervised by

-Philippe Hupe from Institut Curie <br />
+Philippe Hupe from Institut Curie

 Contacts:

-frederic.jarlier@curie.fr <br />
+frederic.jarlier@curie.fr
-njoly@pasteur.fr <br />
+njoly@pasteur.fr
-philippe.hupe@curie.fr <br />
+philippe.hupe@curie.fr